flatironinstitute/wikistyle/README.md

 - center-conditional classes on info boxes for each center.
 - `[wikiadmin@foswiki templates]$ vim topbar.matter.nat.tmpl` (Auto set the names to have a space?)
 - Need a clean template for user profiles.
 So far it would look like this: https://wiki.flatironinstitute.org/Main/FoswikiTest (Auto set the names to have a space?)

-## What Am I?
-- Button alignment
+- Landing page need help box styling (add dog like fido?)
+- TL;DR https://wiki.flatironinstitute.orgSCC/Software/Slurm or https://wiki.flatironinstitute.orgSCC/WebHome#chapter_scc_webhome_4.
+Class named 'fiCheatsheetMessage.'
+- Ul / li style http://foswiki/SCC/WebHome#chapter_scc_webhome_4 - fix the spacing and maybe increase the size? use negative space maybe expand sub items horizontally?
+- Ul / li style on landing = change color to look like info/warning box text.
+- put links to mon7 and fido pages in a user's profile page (aka template!)
+- How to have important messages on the main landing page (eg: "MPI is broken...")  class = foswikiAnnouncement
+- foswikiWarningMessage => better color maybe dark yellow?
+- foswikiCheatsheetMessage add finger with tie icon as circle svg.

 ## Punt?
-- How to have important messages on the main landing page (eg: "MPI is broken...")
+- ASCII support inside %CODE% see https://wiki.flatironinstitute.org/Sandbox/TestingUserForms for example